Ben-M/md-blog/parametricity.md

 ---

-In this post I will explain parametricity with code examples, this concept is essential in the road to convince yourself that there is something more profound to functional programming that meets the eye.
+In this post I will explain parametricity with code examples.
+This concept is essential if you want to convince yourself that there is something more profound to functional programming than meets the eye.

 ---